 - Raspberry Pi Debian (Raspbian) is officially supported by the Raspberry Pi foundation and provides Debian Linux distribution and its features.

-- `Ubuntu Server` is a specially designed Server version of the Ubuntu for ARM architecture
+- Ubuntu Server is a specially designed Server version of the Ubuntu for the ARM architecture

-- `Windows 10 IoT` is Windows taste of ARM systems.
+Windows 10 IoTis the Windows taste of ARM systems.

 Programming Raspberry Pi